 Once your credit is fully repaired, we can add perfect credit to your credit reports for a credit score boost!
 And when your credit is ready, we can even help you secure a low-cost mortgage through our preferred mortgage lenders.

 What is Texit Credit?

-Texit Credit is a unique Credit Repair firm built from the ground up to assist TNM members with their credit repair needs.
+Texit Credit is a unique Credit Repair firm built from the ground up to assist our clients with their credit repair needs.
 Texit Credit is here to help you meet your credit repair goals.
 No matter your credit history and financial standing, our credit repair services are designed to help you dramatically improve your credit score.
 We are professional credit repair experts and experienced credit repair processors working together with the best Texas Consumer Defense / Debt Litigation Attorneys.

 What is credit repair?

 Credit repair involves fixing inaccurate, misleading, unverifiable, untimely, biased or incomplete information listed on your credit report.
 Errors on a credit report can add up to low credit scores that can stop you from getting loans, getting credit cards or securing any form of financing.
 In order to fix these errors, credit reporting agencies require you to work through a series of formal dispute letters and complicated online disputing systems.